Owez/zypo-rs/README.md

 }
 ```

+You can find more code examples in the `examples/` directory in the same path as this README!

 *Note: we use kotlin for markdown highlighting as Zypo highlighting is not supported just yet.. 🤞*

 ## Project structure